vocdoni/docs/src/architecture/component-interaction.md

 ## Prior to voting

+### Overview

+Before a voting process can take place, the following four general steps must occur:

+1. Vocdoni deploys the [smart contracts](https://github.com/vocdoni/dvote-solidity#contracts) to Ethereum
+2. The **organizer** registers an [Entity](/architecture/smart-contracts/entity-resolver) to the blockchain
+	- The metadata of the entity is pinned on IPFS
+	- The reference is declared on the ENS resolver of the entity
+3. A public key is registered  for each user
+    - *Either*:
+      - The **voter** creates a self-sovereign identity and registers to an organization with their public key
+      - The **organizer** keeps a list of registered public keys of eligible voters
+    - *Or*:
+      - The **organizer** creates a spreadsheet containing private information of each eligible voter.
+Each voter's public key for a specific voting process is derived from their private information.
+4. The **organizer** published a census Merkle Tree containing all voters' public keys

 ### Initial Gateway discovery

-The app wants to get initial connectivity with the available gateways.
+The client wants to get initial connectivity with the available gateways.

-- Using a well-known Ethereum Gateway, we query for an initial boot node on the ENS Resolver.
+1. Using a well-known Ethereum Gateway, we query for an initial boot node on the ENS Resolver.
 The following is defined:
     - Well-known Ethereum blockchain gateways
     - Entity Resolver contract address
     - Vocdoni's Entity ID
-- From one of the boot nodes, we get a list of Gateways provided by Vocdoni
+2. From one of the boot nodes, we get a list of Gateways provided by Vocdoni

 ```mermaid
 %%{init: {'theme':'forest'}}%%